TommasoMoro03/IR-group-project/README.md

-# Retrieval-Augmented Generation (RAG) System with Dynamic Web Corpus
+# Hybrid Retriever implementation with scraped Web Corpus

 ## Project Introduction

-This repository hosts an Information Retrieval project focused on building a Retrieval-Augmented Generation (RAG) system.
-Unlike traditional IR systems that operate on static datasets, our system dynamically creates its own document corpus by crawling the web.
-This custom-built corpus is then leveraged to answer natural language queries by a Language Model (LLM), providing contextually relevant and accurate responses.
+This repository hosts an Information Retrieval project focused on building a hybrid retriever system.
+Our system creates its own document corpus by crawling the web.
+This custom-built corpus is then leveraged to retrieve the most relevant documents given a certain user query.

-The project demonstrates the end-to-end process of web content acquisition, processing, indexing, and retrieval, combining classic IR principles with modern LLM capabilities.
+The project demonstrates the end-to-end process of web content acquisition, processing, indexing, and retrieval, combining classic IR principles with modern embedding capabilities.

 ## Project Structure